Post updated October 19, 2024

 Tamashaa

-Tamashaa is a fun, trendy spot in Columbia Heights that offers a great family-style Indian meal to be enjoyed by friends.
-Choose from innovative dishes including crispy fried lotus root in a hoisin sauce, drawing upon the popular Indo-Chinese culinary culture in India, decadent amul cheese naan which uses a traditional cheese found only in India, truffle malai broccoli which is a creamy, heady baked broccoli and cheese sauce dish, a gorgeous vegetable laden biryani, and paneer that comes swimming in a sinfully rich saffron sauce.
+Tamashaa is a fun place in Columbia Heights that offers cocktails and unique Indian dishes to be enjoyed amongst friends.
+Choose from creative dishes like crispy fried lotus root in a hoisin sauce, drawing upon the popular Indo-Chinese culinary culture in India, amul cheese naan which uses a traditional cheese found only in India, truffle malai broccoli which is a creamy, heady baked broccoli and cheese sauce dish, a gorgeous vegetable laden biryani, and paneer that comes swimming in a sinfully rich saffron sauce.
 Self-defined as a resto bar, Tamashaa offers a variety of cocktails that are infused with classic Indian flavors, such as a chaat margarita and a kaffir lime gimlet.

 Café of India

 The venue is simple, but the food stands out because many of the dishes taste like home-cooked Indian fare.
-Comfort dishes like the tadka dal, made with yellow lentils cooked slowly with turmeric, ginger, garlic, and mustard seeds, are favorites to give it a deep, nutty flavor.
-It’s great with just a bowl of white rice.
+Comfort dishes like the tadka dal, made with yellow lentils cooked slowly with turmeric, ginger, garlic, and mustard seeds, are the winners on their menu.
 Cafe of India also has a creamy mango ice cream that is not to be missed!

 Best Indian Restaurants for Fast Casual Indian Food